Text of TeleFinder Chat from Tuesday, May 19, 1998 11 AM PDT.

 Bill Gram-Reefer : yes..mandel, SI, hit

-Rusty Tucker The new ones I released have not displayed any
+Rusty Tucker The new ones I released have not displayed any problems so far

 Bob Nunn : I will vouch for them as well.
 No probs here.